easymodo/qimgv/README.md

 ### Running scripts

-Starting with v0.7 you can run scripts on a current image.
+You can run custom scripts on a current image.

 Open __Settings > Scripts__.
 Press Add.
 Here you can choose between a shell command and a shell script.